jasebook/jasebook-api/README.md

   - <=>binding - binding a value of an element to a value of the state of the component the element is in; if one changes the other one will change as well
   - axios in react is like ajax in js
   - remember to prevent default behaviour on a single page app
+- Spring:
+  - There is a lot of magic in the air
+  - Our timestamp is created by the server and not the database
+  - @Query annotation executes SQL queries and the method's name, below the annotation, can be formatted as a query
+  - the default api endpoints are added by the `spring.data.rest.base-path=/api` in application.properties